Dental Bridges Torrance

 A dental bridge is made to replace several pearly whites.
 In particular, it can restore one to four teeth based on your needs.
 Despite these facts, though, the typical bridge only replaces one or two.

 Put simply, a bridge becomes less stable as it extends further.
-This instability is especially likely if the supporting teeth aren’t healthy.
+This instability is likely if the supporting teeth aren’t healthy.
 Consequently, having a bridge replace three or more chompers is risky.

 Of course, it’s possible to reduce the extension risk.
 One approach is to use an implant bridge – a model that secures itself with dental implants.
 The latter restorations are quite strong, so the overall appliance could replace three or four teeth.